rotkehlxen/suncal/README.md

 imported using the google calendar web interface.

 # Rules for collaborators
 If you add a function/class, you also add a corresponding test.
+If you want to work on one of the items in the todo list, write your name next to it, so we don't do things several times.

 ## Specifications